GuilhermeBohnstedt/lightcorn/README.md

 ![](screenshot.png)

-A project to recreate 2048 game in Svelte.
-The original [2048 Game](https://github.com/gabrielecirulli/2048)
+A project to controll Magic Home Device for LED Strip.
+Recreated in Dart.

 ## Why?